duykhanh09103/LinkTogether/README.md

 ## Demo !
 - join #linktogether on the hackclub slack or [linktogether](https://discord.gg/WaNveFJCaf) discord
 - discord bot [invite](https://discord.com/oauth2/authorize?client_id=1392502537269284954&permissions=2684463104&integration_type=0&scope=bot) link if u wanna try it out!
+- after adding the bot run /setchannel on both slack and discord to link it together

 ## How to use
 - clone the repo